 Sandburg was built as an urban renewal project—intended to spur redevelopment of the diminishing near north side from its dilapidation.
 The near north side had become a densely populated area where Latino immigrants, working poor, and minorities lived together.
 Locals referred to the area as “La Clark.”

 Developer Arthur Rubloff labeled the area as “blight” or slums.
 Mayor Daley, city planners, and others were afraid the “unseemliness” would spread.
 They were especially concerned about the nearby Gold Coast neighborhood.

 The story of Sandburg Village and most urban renewal in city planning in the 1950s and ’60s took this approach: government takes the “blighted land,”government demolishes the homes and businesses of this area, government sells the cleared land to developers, developers make buildings with high rent and attract a wealthier, young urban professionals (sometimes abbreviated to yuppies) to the area, pushing previous inhabitants out.
 In this particular case, Puerto Ricans were one of the largest minority groups in Old Town in the ’60s.
 They subsequently moved south and west to Humboldt Park.

 Urban renewal and gentrification are often controversial.
 Indeed, the impact of Sandburg Village is still hotly contested.
 On the one hand, it revitalized the entire near north side.
 Nearby neighborhoods, such as Lincoln Park and Lakeview, followed in its wake.
 High-end retailers and avant-garde restaurants dot Wells and Halsted streets in particular.
-On the other hand, Sandburg Village displaced many and is accused to have been built without due process.
+On the other hand, Sandburg Village displaced many and is accused of having been built without due process.
 It is also sad to see historic buildings demolished.
 I wish the Red Star Inn (pictured above) had survived the demolition push.